Jerl92/McPlayer/README.md

 Why McPlayer instead of WP-Player, WPPlayer, WpPlayer or Wp-Player.
 Good question?</br>
 Maybe because of girlfriend, or maybe Mc more like rapper, or Mc like McDonald's ?</br>
 NO...
 Mc is for "Media Center".
 That It !</br>
-Someday the name of the plugin will change, because McPlayer is more like a beta code name.</br>

 ## Description</br>